Community contributions going away soon

 Community contributions will be discontinued across all channels after September 28, 2020.
 Community contributions allowed viewers to add closed captions, subtitles, and title/descriptions to videos.
 This feature was rarely used and had problems with spam/abuse so we’re removing them to focus on other creator tools.
 You can still use

-your own captions
+your own captions,

-.
+third-party tools and services.
 You have until September 28, 2020 to publish your community contributions before they’re removed.

 Your community of viewers can help you reach a larger audience by adding title, description, subtitles, and closed captions to your videos.
 Once you have same language captions for a video, your community can submit translations to help you reach a global audience.